computerguided/FCM/FCM/doc/Component.md

 }
 ```

-When the interface exists, finally it is checked if the message exists in the state transition table and a runtime error is thrown if it doesn't.
+When the interface exists, finally it is checked if the message exists for the found interface and a runtime error is thrown if it doesn't.

 ```cpp
 auto message_it = interface_it->second.find(messageName);